Online Submissions

 Communication between the journal and the author

-The editorial staff communicate with the authors via the corresponding author they have selected.
-The process a manuscript goes through in the electronic editorial office is presented in the Editorial and Publishing Process flowchart.
+The editorial staff communicate with the authors with the help of the corresponding author they have selected.
+See the process a manuscript goes through in the electronic editorial office in the Editorial and Publishing Process flowchart.

-All submitted manuscripts undergo preliminary evaluation for compliance with the Author Guidelines (including the requirements for passing a plagiarism check).
-If a manuscript does not fulfil the requirements, it may be returned to the authors for correction.
+All submitted manuscripts are pre-evaluated for compliance with the Author Guidelines (including the requirements for Borrowings and plagiarism).
+If a manuscript does not fulfil the requirements, it may be returned to the author for correction.
 At this stage, a manuscript may also be rejected if it is not in line with the aims and scope of the journal or lacks originality.
-The decision on rejection of a manuscript is made by the executive secretary of the journal.
+The executive secretary of the journal or Editor-in-Chief decides whether to accept or reject a manuscript.

-If the manuscript is accepted for publication, the authors will be sent the final version of the article for approval.
-The authors have to reply within 2 days.
+If the manuscript is accepted for publication, the authors will be sent the final version of the article (a proofread) for approval.
+The authors have to reply within two (2) days.
 If the authors do not reply, the article is considered approved.

 You may find information on manuscript rejection rates and the average turnaround from submission to publication in the Main Info about Journal section.